-TSIG keys may be specified in ACL definitions and ACL directives such as allow-query, allow-transfer and allow-update.
+TSIG keys may be specified in ACL definitions and ACL directives such as allow-query, allow-transfer, and allow-update.
 The above key would be denoted in an ACL element as key host1-host2.

-An example of an allow-update directive using a TSIG key:
+Here is an example of an allow-update directive using a TSIG key:

-'''

-allow-update { !{ !localnets; any; }; key host1-host2.;};
+allow-update { !{ !localnets; any; }; key host1-host2. ;};

-'''